dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 **Localization Attributes**

 Often the developer or localization manager needs control of what localizers can read and modify.
-For example, you might not want the localizer to translate the name of your company or legal wording. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides attributes that enable you to set the readability, modifiability, and category of an element's content or property which your localization tool can use to lock, hide, or sort elements.
+For example, you might not want the localizer to translate the name of your company or legal wording.
+WPF provides attributes that enable you to set the readability, modifiability, and category of an element's content or property which your localization tool can use to lock, hide, or sort elements.
 For more information, see <xref:System.Windows.Localization.Attributes%2A>.
-For the purposes of this sample, the LocBaml Tool just outputs the values of these attributes. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] controls all have default values for these attributes, but you the can override them.
+For the purposes of this sample, the LocBaml Tool just outputs the values of these attributes.
+WPF controls all have default values for these attributes, but you the can override them.
 For example, the following example overrides the default localization attributes for `TextBlock_1` and sets the content to be readable but unmodifiable for localizers.

 [!code-xaml[LocalizationComAtt#LocalizationAttributes](~/samples/snippets/csharp/VS_Snippets_Wpf/LocalizationComAtt/CSharp/Attributes.xaml#localizationattributes)]

-In addition to the readability and modifiability attributes, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides an enumeration of common UI categories (<xref:System.Windows.LocalizationCategory>) that can be used to give localizers more context.
-The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] default categories for platform controls can be overridden in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] as well:
+In addition to the readability and modifiability attributes, WPF provides an enumeration of common UI categories (<xref:System.Windows.LocalizationCategory>) that can be used to give localizers more context.
+The WPF default categories for platform controls can be overridden in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] as well:

 [!code-xaml[LocalizationComAtt#LocalizationAttributesOverridden](~/samples/snippets/csharp/VS_Snippets_Wpf/LocalizationComAtt/CSharp/Attributes.xaml#localizationattributesoverridden)]

-The default localization attributes that [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides can also be overridden through code, so you can correctly set the right default values for custom controls.
+The default localization attributes that WPF provides can also be overridden through code, so you can correctly set the right default values for custom controls.
 For example:

 ```csharp
 [Localizability(Readability = Readability.Readable, Modifiability=Modifiability.Unmodifiable, LocalizationCategory.None)]